NVIDIA-AI-IOT/jetbot/README.md

 ## It's Affordable

 JetBot costs less than $250 in parts, *including* Jetson Nano.
-The DIY kit includes a bill of materials which you must purchase and a 3D printed.
+The DIY kit includes a bill of materials which you must purchase and a 3D printed chassis that you can print, or order.
 If you're looking to get up and running as quick as possible, there are also many [third party kits](platform/third_party) available that come pre-bundled.